 I started to play around with lighting, background, composition, and angling.
 Mostly at the time I was acting as the model.
 I just took note of what looked good, what didn’t, what we did with one photo, what we did with another, etc. It was a lot of trial and error.
 At the same time that I was getting into cosplay though, I was going to college for Film.
 Enter the rule of thirds (among other great tricks used by cinematographers).
 My professors would teach me how to get a ‘good shot’ in film.
 They taught me what detracted, what enhanced, and how changing various elements could help me get the shots that I wanted.
 And as they taught me, I started to see how what they were teaching also carried through to photography, both in my own modeling experiences as well as photography done by others.

 As a photographer, with every new photo, I attempt to use what I’ve learned to the best of my ability.
-My hope is that I might be able to have you join me as we use cameras to capture memories.
+My hope is that I might be able to have you join me as we use cameras to capture moments, fantasies, and memories.

 How long have you been practicing photography for?